SAMU's homepage

 Compatibility

 Generally all telephoto primes longer than 135mm, except soft focus 135mm, are compatible.
-From zoom lenses 70-200 and longer lenses are compatible.
+From zoom lenses 70-200 and longer lenses are compatible, at least physically, you may loose autofocus with non-professional cameras.
 Also TS-E lenses are compatible even Canon doesn't mention it.
-However take into account that if you add 1.4x to f/5.6 lens the autofocus will not work on non-professional Canon digital SLRs.

 Summary